-The first thing you might want to say is something along the lines of, “Who exactly is putting on makeup right now?”
-But for beauty aficionados, and curious novices, this time doesn’t necessarily need to be about adhering to society's beauty standards; rather, it can be time to explore our makeup routines on our own terms in an effort to find the things that bring us joy.
-After all, who wouldn’t want to binge-watch Rihanna’s makeup tutorials or try new cult products?
+It's official: After a lot of time spent indoors over the last year and a half with no real reason to put on makeup, beautiful eyeshadows and vibrant lipsticks are making a comeback.
+Yes, summer 2021 is uniting both beauty aficionados and curious novices in a quest to dust off our makeup bags and have fun experimenting.
+Of course, a return to makeup doesn't need to be about adhering to society's old beauty standards either; rather, it's a time to explore our makeup routines on our own terms in an effort to find the things that bring us joy.
+After all, who wouldn’t want to learn some new application tips from Alexa Chung's makeup artist or try new cult products?
 In truth, finding fun yet easy makeup looks during this time can be a simple way to cultivate a little delight in your day.
 So ahead, we’ve spoken to 15 women about the easy makeup looks that are currently making them smile.
 And don’t fret—we promise they’ll be as enjoyable to try on yourself.

 Doin' the Bare Minimum